Wait A Minute Before Buying Alibaba, JD On The Dip: Barron's

 Yesterday, Financial Times reported that investors are taking a second look at their holdings of internet companies based in mainland China.

-The article listed Tencent Holdings Ltd (OTC: TCEHY), Alibaba and Meituan-Dianping -- available in U.S. markets under Meituan Unsponsored ADR (OTC: MPNGY) -- as some of the companies seeing a shift in sentiment in the wake of Beijing's new regulations and the latest additions to the U.S. ban list.
+The article listed Tencent Holdings Ltd (Pink: TCEHY), Alibaba and Meituan-Dianping -- available in U.S. markets under Meituan Unsponsored ADR (OTCMKTS: MPNGY) -- as some of the companies seeing a shift in sentiment in the wake of Beijing's new regulations and the latest additions to the U.S. ban list.

 All of this will lead to more volatility and possibly some better buying opportunities, Barron's said.